 - Security concerns and more

-So let’s talk about the workplace systems needed to support next-gen initiatives.
-Because sensors, devices, applications and servers don’t even begin to summarize the list of requirements to collect, store and leverage the data powering these trending modern workplace initiatives.
+Let’s sooth the souls of those who are in the trenches and talk about the workplace systems needed to support next-generation initiatives.
+Sensors, devices, applications and servers don’t even begin to summarize the list of requirements to collect, store and leverage the data powering these trending modern workplace initiatives.

-First, the hors d’oeuvres.
-Let’s define Cain’s list of emerging technology trends:
+But first, the hors d’oeuvres.
+Let’s quickly recap some notable items on Cain’s list of emerging tech trends.

-There are three system requirement themes that companies should consider when preparing for current and next-gen technology initiatives.
-Not only do they allow for availability and performance, but they cover threat protection as well.
-Hewlett Packard Enterprise (HPE) details these themes in Three Steps to Protect Your Business:
+Companies should consider three major system requirement themes when preparing for current and next-generation technology initiatives.
+Not only do these themes allow for availability and performance, but they cover threat protection as well.
+Hewlett Packard Enterprise details these themes in Three Steps That Protect Your Business: